Also known as:[May be referred to by brand name (see MedlinePlus Drug Information)]

 Why Get Tested?

-To determine the concentration of levetiracetam in the blood to establish an individualized dose; to detect toxicity or verify that a person is taking the medication as prescribed (compliance); to monitor during health changes that may affect drug clearance and/or kidney function
+To determine the concentration of levetiracetam in the blood to establish an individualized dose; to detect toxicity or verify that you are taking the medication as prescribed (compliance); to monitor during health changes that may affect drug clearance and/or kidney function

 When to Get Tested?

-Initially when establishing dosage; when indicated to detect low or excessive (potentially toxic) concentrations; when a person has decreased kidney function; sometimes to verify compliance
+Initially when establishing dosage; when indicated to detect low or excessive (potentially toxic) concentrations; when you have decreased kidney function; sometimes to verify compliance

 Test Preparation Needed?